7Block Labs

 Description:

-Securely manage escrowed assets with multisignature approvals before release.
+Easily manage your escrowed assets with the added security of multisignature approvals before any release.

 Implementation Highlights: